ErinsMatthew/resume/README.md

 - `cat` - pre-installed with macOS and most Linux distributions
 - `find` - pre-installed with macOS and most Linux distributions
 - `realpath` - install via coreutils using [Homebrew](https://formulae.brew.sh/formula/coreutils), another package manager, or [manually](https://www.gnu.org/software/coreutils/).
+- `sed` - pre-installed with macOS and most Linux distributions
+- `tr` - pre-installed with macOS and most Linux distributions
+- `xargs` - pre-installed with macOS and most Linux distributions

 Formatters may have their own dependencies.